cvdlab-projects/webdicom/Web_Dicom/HowTo_BIO/HowToBio.md

 ### Geometric simplification of the areas of interest:

-#### - The algorithm use a square that navigate the image to finf edge
+#### - The algorithm use a square that navigate the image to find edge
 #### - Using the scrool bar you can choose the square width of the algorithm